bomanaps/hash-sig-cli/README.md

 # Hash-Sig CLI

-A command-line interface for the [hash-sig](https://github.com/b-wagn/hash-sig) library - a prototype implementation of hash-based signatures for post-quantum cryptography.
+A command-line interface for the [leanSig](https://github.com/leanEthereum/leanSig) library - a prototype implementation of hash-based signatures for post-quantum cryptography.

 ## Overview

-This CLI tool provides a user-friendly interface to work with hash-based signatures, keeping the main `hash-sig` repository focused on cryptography while providing practical tooling in a separate codebase.
+This CLI tool provides a user-friendly interface to work with hash-based signatures, keeping the main `leanSig` repository focused on cryptography while providing practical tooling in a separate codebase.

 ## Prerequisites

 - Rust >= 1.87
-- Internet connection (to fetch the `hash-sig` dependency from GitHub)
+- Internet connection (to fetch the `leanSig` dependency from GitHub)

 ## Installation